vdaas/vald/docs/user/get-started.md

         time.Sleep(time.Duration(indexingWaitSeconds) * time.Second)
         ```
         </details>
-    5. search
+    5. Search
-    - Seach 10 neighbor vectors fot each 20 test datasets and return list of neighbor vector.
+    - Search 10 neighbor vectors for each 20 test datasets and return list of neighbor vector.
     - When getting approximate vectors, the Vald client sends search config and vector to the server via gRPC.
         <details><summary>example code</summary><br>